terminalvelocity/ember-cli-sublime-snippets/README.md

 ## Installation

 Use Package Control to Install `Ember CLI Snippets`.
+Updated with newest syntax such as block params and const.

 ## Ember.js